Gallery 2 – September 30th, 2021 – Spring, 2022

 A canoe by Sesiyam Ray Natraoro, Master Canoe Carver of the Squamish Nation and his apprentices carved out of a western red cedar tree on September 30th, 2021.
 The log was donated from the Resort Municipality of Whistler, and was salvaged from the longhouse structure that once stood at Rebagliati Park.

 Hand sewn blanket by the grade 5/6 French Immersion class at Spring Creek Community School 2017.
-The students worked with their Aboriginal Support worker Tanina Williams of the Lil’wat Nation.
+The students worked with their Indigenous Support worker Tanina Williams of the Lil’wat Nation.
 Creating art opens the door to deeper, more meaningful conversations; with this project the group discussed First Nations culture, how to make healthy choices and mental health.
 The blanket highlights how the students interpreted the United Nations “Rights of the Child”.

 A collection of personal items that were left at the entrance of the SLCC after the announcement from the of the unmarked graves discovered at the former site of Kamloops Indian Residential School.
 Many other collections sprung up Nation wide after the announcement.